 If you’re cited for another traffic violation in this situation (say you aren’t wearing your seatbelt), you could face double fines.
 And if a worker is injured in a crash in this type of situation?
 Expect a 90-day license suspension, and the need to contact a Pittsburgh criminal defense lawyer who focuses on traffic law defense.

 You may wonder about the need for such legislation.
 The truth is, there have been hundreds of cops, firefighters, tow truck drivers, and motorists who have died because they were hit by someone traveling in the lane next to where they were.
 Case in point: in 2017, two men from Lancaster County were killed when they were hit by a drunk driver who didn’t move over.
 One of the men who died was a motorist whose car was disabled; the other was the tow truck driver who tried to help him.

 If you find yourself holding a citation for failing to Steer Clear, call the expert and experienced Pittsburgh criminal lawyers at Logue Law Group.
 My associates and I can help you get your charges reduced or dismissed.
-Don’t delay; call us today at (412) 612-2210 or (412) 612-2210.
+Don’t delay; call us today at 844.PITT.DUI or 844.PITT.DUI.
 Or, you can contact us online.
 Someone is available 24/7 to take your call.

 If you’re interested in checking up on the facts, this is addressed in the Pennsylvania Traffic Code, Title 75, Section 3327.

 A revision of this law was signed by Governor Tom Wolfe in July of 2017.
 The new law indicates that second-time offenders will receive a fine of up to $500, and the fine for a third offense or subsequent could be as high as $1,000.
 The new fines take effect this month (September 2017.)